fred4impact/devops-3-Tier-app/README.md

 # Devops 3-Tier Python + PostgreSQL Application

 This project is a 3-tier web application built using Python for the backend, with PostgreSQL as the database.
-The application consists of a presentation layer, a business logic layer, and a data access layer.
+The application consists of a presentation layer, a business logic layer, and a data access layer. a flask application

 ## Table of Contents